shraddhabarke/antidote-todolist/README.md

-This is a sample application to demonstrate how to build applications that use Antidote as backend database.
+A collaborative todo list application to demonstrate how to build applications that use Antidote as backend database.

-* setup - scripts and docker files for running two instances of Antidote and two instances of the jave application
+* setup - scripts and docker files for running two instances of Antidote and two instances of the Java application
 * application - source of the application

-### What you need
+### Requirements
 * An IDE for java development
 * [Gradle](https://gradle.org/) build tool
 * [Docker](https://docs.docker.com/engine/installation/)